June Harwood, early 1980s,

 While Langsner was organizing the exhibition, he and Harwood became romantically involved.
 For Harwood it was an exciting time, as Langsner had many art world connections, including close associations with Sam Francis and Henry Seldis, both of whom became Harwood's close friends, as well, and Jackson Pollock, Philip Guston, Ruben Kadish, and William Turnbull, among others.
 Langsner and Harwood married in Rome, Italy, in 1965 and honeymooned with Man Ray in Paris.
 They returned to California and lived together in the Whitley Heights area of Hollywood until Langsner's sudden death two years later on September 29th, 1967, at age 56.

-Harwood was a given one-person exhibition at the Santa Barbara Museum of Art, which opened on October 3, 1967, only days after Langsner's death.
+Harwood was given a one-person exhibition at the Santa Barbara Museum of Art, which opened on October 3, 1967, only days after Langsner's death.
 In her grief, she did not attend the opening of the exhibition.
 Later, she donated four works to the museum in Langsner's memory.
 All were paintings done by Hard-Edge artists whom they both knew well, one by John McLaughlin, one by Frederick Hammersley and two by Lorser Feitelson.

 *She began teaching art by 1959, likely on a provisional credential.